 The Employer agrees to employ as employees, members of the Union in the performance of all work within the scope of this Agreement and to continue in its employ, only employees who are members in good standing with the Union.
 Except as otherwise provided, all such employees shall be hired through the Union offices.
-The Employer shall advise the appropriate Union office, in advance of the start of a job, except in cases of emergency work where the Employer is unable to contact the Union office in which case he may commence work and notify the Union office as soon as possible.
+The Employer shall advise the appropriate Union office, in advance of the start of a job, except in cases of emergency work where the Employer is unable to contact the Union office in which case they may commence work and notify the Union office as soon as possible.
 Emergency work is to mean "any customer defined work that requires immediate dispatch."

-The Union agrees to furnish competent available workmen to the Employer on request, provided however, that the Employer shall have the right to determine the competency and qualifications of its employees and to discharge any employee for any just and sufficient cause.
-The Employer shall not discriminate against any employee by reason of his membership in the Union or his participation in its lawful activities.
+The Union agrees to furnish competent available workers to the Employer on request, provided however, that the Employer shall have the right to determine the competency and qualifications of its employees and to discharge any employee for any just and sufficient cause.
+The Employer shall not discriminate against any employee by reason of their membership in the Union or their participation in its lawful activities.
+The Company will provide written response to the Local Union upon refusal to hire.